 4. Promotions Are Your Friend

-Perhaps the hardest step of turning a viewer into a customer is to convince them to try your product.
-Once you are confident in how good the product or service you offer is, it is time to promote it in order to get potential customers to try it.
+Perhaps the hardest step in turning a viewer into a customer is to convince them to try your product.
+Once you are confident in how good the product or service you offer is, it is time to promote it to get potential customers to try it.

 This can be done through time-limited offers, bundles or discounts.

-Keep in mind that promotions are only as effective as the number of people that know about them.
-Having a good promotion will do you no good if potential customers don’t know about them.
+Remember that promotions are only as effective as the number of people that know about them.
+A good promotion will do you no good if potential customers don’t know about them.

 This is why it is important to complement them with special advertising campaigns to maximise your exposure and reach the largest number of potential customers.